Class Syllabi

 - A notice that students with disabilities may request appropriate academic accommodations from the Division of Student Affairs, Disability and Access

-Posting a complete syllabus to a course's Canvas site is adequate to meet the requirement to provide a syllabus to students, as long as the site has been published and made available to students by the first day of class.
+Instructors must provide a syllabus to students by uploading and publishing a complete syllabus to a course's Canvas site as a file OR by using the Simple Syllabus tool.
+Instructors must also ensure the Canvas site has been published and made available to students by the first day of class.

-Instructors of undergraduate courses are required to submit a course syllabus and curriculum vitae to their departmental office or dean's office (in non-departmentalized colleges/schools) by the first day of classes each semester.
+Each instructor of record for an organized undergraduate course must also submit a copy of their course syllabus and curriculum vitae to their departmental office or dean’s office on or before the first day that class meets each semester so that they can be made publicly available at the university’s Access Syllabi and CVs website.
+Making undergraduate course information available to the public is mandated by HB 2504, passed by the 81st Texas Legislature (2009).
 The administrative units must upload instructor CVs and syllabi of undergraduate courses to the University's public website no later than seven days after the first day of classes.
-Faculty members who utilize Canvas should separately upload syllabi to the learning management system.
 Listing of office location, office hours, and teaching assistant information is not required for the publicly available version of the syllabus.
-Making undergraduate course information available to the public is mandated by HB 2504, passed by the 81st Texas Legislature (2009).
+Instructors for organized graduate courses must submit their course syllabi and curriculum vitae according to their departmental office or dean’s office (for non-departmentalized units) specifications.